The Second Fire

 Exhibit in Irkutsk: The Ripple Effect

-From July 26 to September 22, 2019, an exhibition of our experimental photographs and video, along with related sculptures created by Russian artists, was on display at the leading contemporary art gallery in Irkutsk, the Bronshteyn Gallery.
+An exhibition of our experimental photographs and video, along with related sculptures created by Russian artists, was on display at the leading contemporary art gallery in Irkutsk, the Bronshteyn Gallery.
 Our selected artwork investigated the vast and precious Lake’s small details as seen through the eyes of local residents whose relationship to the Lake is profound and intimate.
 It relied heavily on the power of indigenous myths, and it drew a parallel between those legends and the challenges the Lake faces today.

 It was easy to create a meaningful dialogue between the sculptures, all concerned with Baikal’s life-giving waters, and our own work.
 Native people in the Baikal region believe that all elements of the natural world are alive, interconnected, and must be respected.
 Consistent with our approach, many of the sculptures reference the modern impact of humans on the environment, noting the potential for harm when we do not value our surroundings.